Distinction (law)

-Distinction (principle of distinction) is a principle under international humanitarian law governing the legal use of force in an armed conflict, whereby belligerents must distinguish between combatants and protected civilians.
+Distinction (the principle of distinction) is a principle under international humanitarian law governing the legal use of force in an armed conflict, whereby belligerents are required to distinguish between combatants and non-combatants (protected civilians): parties to a conflict must “direct their operations only against military objectives.”
 Combatant in this instance means persons entitled to directly participate in hostilities and thus are not afforded immunity from being directly targeted in situations of armed conflict.
 Protected civilian in this instance means civilians who are enemy nationals or neutral citizens outside of the territory of a belligerent power.

-Article 51.3 of Protocol I to the Geneva Conventions explains that “civilians shall enjoy the protection afforded by this section, unless and for such time as they take a direct part in hostilities."
-Distinction and proportionality are important factors in assessing military necessity in that the harm caused to protected civilians or civilian property must be proportional and not "excessive in relation to the concrete and direct military advantage anticipated" by an attack on a military objective.
+Distinction, proportionality, and precaution are important factors in assessing military necessity in that the harm caused to protected civilians or civilian property must be proportionate and not "excessive in relation to the concrete and direct military advantage anticipated" by an attack on a military objective.